 Recipe: Roasted Turkey

-This simple island provides the extra space you need.
+This simple island provides the style and extra space you need.
 Store your stand mixer on top and large pans on the bottom shelf.

 I love BUNN Coffee Makers because the coffee is brewed quickly and the flavor is smooth.

-Tip: This Bunn brews 10 cups of coffee in 3 minutes and the stainless steel carafe keeps it how for 2 hours.
+Tip: This Bunn brews 10 cups of coffee in 3 minutes and the stainless steel carafe keeps it hot for 2 hours.
 Perfect for a crowd.

 Digital Kitchen Scale